Dashalty

-Dashalty (Daşaltı) or Karin Tak (Քարին Տակ) is a village in the Shusha District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
+Dashalty (Daşaltı) or Karin Tak (Քարին Տակ) is a village in the Shusha District of Azerbaijan, in the region of Nagorno-Karabakh.
+Until 2020, the village was controlled by the Republic of Artsakh.
 The village had an ethnic Armenian-majority population prior to the 2020 Nagorno-Karabakh war, and also had an Armenian majority in 1989.

 About 3 km downriver there is a mossy waterfall named "Zontik" (Зонтик, literally, "Umbrella"), because of its resemblance to an umbrella in the rain.
 The village is an overnight stopping point along the Janapar hiking trail.

+As of 2024, the entire village of Karin Tak has been razed to the ground by Azerbaijan.

 Etymology

 Both the Azerbaijani and Armenian names of the village mean "below the rock", referring to the sheer vertical cliffs towering above the village, on top of which Shusha is built.

 History

 During the Soviet period, the village was part of the Shusha District of the Nagorno-Karabakh Autonomous Oblast.
 After the First Nagorno-Karabakh War, the village was administrated as part of the Shushi Province of the breakaway Republic of Artsakh.
 Shusha, located just above the village, was the last Azerbaijani stronghold in Nagorno-Karabakh to be captured by Armenian forces in the First Nagorno-Karabakh War.
 On January 26, 1992 Azerbaijani Defense Minister Mehdiyev "led a disastrous sortie out of Shusha to capture the Armenian village of Karintak", in which dozens of Azerbaijani soldiers died.

 On 9 November 2020, the last day of the 2020 Nagorno-Karabakh war, Azerbaijani troops captured the village, and after that, the city of Shusha itself.

 The village monument dedicated to the fallen in World War II was destroyed by Azerbaijani forces after the 2020 Nagorno-Karabakh war.